Piloumpicou/ADA-Unexpected-Match/project/README.md

 Would it be worthwhile to analyse the corresponding audio?
 (if yes, what would be good existing libraries or tools for this task?)
+(And secondly, do you know someone involved in the music program of Balélec?)